Quebec Autoroute 20

 Autoroute 20 is a Quebec Autoroute, following the Saint Lawrence River through one of the more densely populated parts of Canada, with its central section forming the main route of the Trans-Canada Highway from the A-25 interchange to the A-85 interchange.
 At 585 km, it is the longest Autoroute in Quebec.
 It is one of two main links between Montreal and Quebec City; the other is the A-40.

 There are two sections of the A-20, separated by a 57 km gap.
 The main segment extends for 540 km from the Ontario border to its current terminus at Trois-Pistoles.
 The second, more northerly section is far shorter (44 km), constructed as a super two autoroute (one lane in each direction), which bypasses Rimouski to the south and ends at a roundabout junction with Highway 132 in Mont-Joli.
 While the Quebec government has completed environmental and economic reviews of the impact of linking the two sections of Autoroute 20, it has not committed the funds necessary for construction.
-Citing the high number of accidents on the Rimouski-Mont-Joli link of the A-20, many politicians in the Bas-Saint-Laurent region have criticized the government's lack of progress in linking the two sections of autoroute and twinning the two-lane portion.
+Citing the high number of accidents on the Rimouski-Mont-Joli link of the A-20, many politicians in the Bas-Saint-Laurent region have criticized the government's lack of progress in linking the two sections of the autoroute and twinning the two-lane portion.